 This document presents both the comprehensive set of goals and objectives as developed by the core group as well as the Priority Goals and Objectives.
 The Priority Goals and Objectives are those the core group identified through the above process as requiring immediate attention over the short term.
 These Priority Goals and Objectives will guide NOAA CRCP funding allocations for management activities.
 The CRCP understands and respects the flexibility required by coral reef managers in implementing complex conservation and management programs.
-Should the partners seek funding for projects related to off-priority issues (either in the comprehensive framework of goals and objectives in this document or a new emerging issue not reflected in this document) it will need to be fully explained why the requested funding is most appropriate for the off-priority work versus efforts to address the priority Goals and Objectives identified through this process.
+Should the partners seek funding for projects related to offpriority issues (either in the comprehensive framework of goals and objectives in this document or a new emerging issue not reflected in this document) it will need to be fully explained why the requested funding is most appropriate for the off-priority work versus efforts to address the priority Goals and Objectives identified through this process.

-The priority goals and objectives are identified by blue/italic.
+Priority Goals and Objectives are highlighted in olive/bold and olive/italic font, respectively.
 The attendees selected the Priority Goals and Objectives during the workshop and a follow-up a meeting.